-There are no known unique paleontological resources/sites or unique geologic features within the project area.

-GREENHOUSE GAS EMISSIONS

-a) Would the project generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact environment? \boxtimes
+i) Would the project directly or indirectly destroy a unique paleontological resource or Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact site or unique geologic feature?
+Ther e are no known unique paleontological resources sites or unic que geologic fe eatures withi in the project area.
+GRE EENHOUSE GAS EMISSIONS a) Would the project generate greenhouse gas emissions, either directly or indirectly, that Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact

 Across the project area, the primary factors related to climate change include: (1) the effects of greenhouse gas emissions in wildland fire smoke to climate, and (2) the effects of climate change to forest ecosystems.
-The 21 recent wildfires produced large amounts of greenhouse gases.
+Recent wildfires produced large amounts of greenhouse gases.
 Prior to the wildfires, a significant drought period from 2012 to 2016 and during 2021, concurrent insect mortality, warmer winters, smaller snowpacks, and earlier runoff periods resulted in high levels of tree mortality and heavy fuel loads across the national forests.